How to Create Evergreen Content that Dominates SERPs

 - Mid and long-tail keyword focus: This content usually focuses on mid and long-tail keywords.
 Thus, instead of “insurance”, it will focus on “tips to save money on your insurance”, for example.

-6 Types of Evergreen Content You Can Create
+6 Evergreen Content Ideas You Need To Try

 How-to guides, timelines, curated resources - these are all content-types that can be “evergreen”.